deepakarorawins/notes/README.md

 ### Finding other computers on network over command line

-arp -a

-to see your computer's current arp table.
+Use `arp -a` to see your computer's current arp table.
 It will show only those IP addresses your computer has interacted with.
 Output like this (obscured a little to hide MAC addresses on my network)

 ### Remote login via ssh

-ssh username@ip-address
+`ssh username@ip-address`

 ### Enabling Remote Login from the Command Line
 If you’re setting up your Mac with scripts, you can enable Remote Login from the command line.
 On a terminal window, type:

-sudo systemsetup -setremotelogin on
+`sudo systemsetup -setremotelogin on`

 If you want to disable it, you can do so with:

-sudo systemsetup -setremotelogin off
+`sudo systemsetup -setremotelogin off`